microsoft/CCF/doc/governance/js_gov.rst

 While the functionality of the proposals remains similar, the name and body schema of many proposals has been modified.
 Additionally the semantics may be slightly different as the new default proposal actions aim to be idempotent, so will execute successfully in some situations where they would previously have thrown (eg - adding a user who already exists).
 Similarly the format of the vote body has changed as it now expects a JS script exporting a ``vote`` function.

 See `this Discussion <https://github.com/microsoft/CCF/discussions/2169#discussioncomment-373490>`_ for the mapping between proposal names in Lua and JS.
-The ``ccf.proposal_generator`` Python utility can be used to generate proposals by using the env var ``JS_GOVERNANCE``.
+The ``ccf.proposal_generator`` Python utility can be used to generate proposals.
 For instance:

 .. code-block:: bash

-    $ JS_GOVERNANCE=1 python -m ccf.proposal_generator --pretty-print set_user bob_cert.pem
+    $ python -m ccf.proposal_generator --pretty-print set_user bob_cert.pem
     [2021-04-06 11:10:00.194] SUCCESS | Writing proposal to ./set_user_proposal.json
     [2021-04-06 11:10:00.194] SUCCESS | Wrote vote to ./set_user_vote_for.json